Explore the digital portal!

 The Mary Eliza Project: Boston Women Voters in 1920

-I co-direct the Mary Eliza Project, a collaboration with the Boston City Archives to create a free public digital database of over 50,000 women who registered to vote in Boston between August and November, 1920.
+I co-direct the Mary Eliza Project, which collaborated with the Boston City Archives to create a free public digital database of over 54,000 women who registered to vote in Boston between August and November, 1920.
 The rich data is a valuable resource for historians, genealogists, digital humanists, academic scholars, and other researchers and storytellers.

 The project’s name honors Mary Eliza Mahoney, a Black Bostonian, professional nurse, and civil rights activist, who was among the first women to claim their full suffrage rights upon ratification of the Nineteenth Amendment.